hamiddashti/earthlab/README.md

 * The reproducibility of the work.
 * A machine learning technique (partial least square regression) application.

-**Below you can find the project organization, description, and how to reproduce the results.**
+**Below you can find the project organization, project goal, and how to reproduce the results.**

 Project Organization
 ------------